WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 (Section 4.3 of {{!I-D.ietf-httpbis-header-structure}}).

-Each parameterised identifier in the list MUST have parameters named "sig", "integrity", "validityUrl", "date", and "expires".
-Each parameterised identifier MUST also have either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
+Each parameterised identifier in the list MUST have parameters named "sig", "integrity", "validity-url", "date", and "expires".
+Each parameterised identifier MUST also have either "cert-url" and "cert-sha256" parameters or an "ed25519key" parameter.
 This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature (see
 {{parameterised-binary}}).
 The present parameters MUST have the following